 - Diplomat Suzanne Borel and Ambassador Marcelle Campana

-Marcelle Campana was born in 1913 César-Rizio Campana who served as Consul-General of France in Sydney and London during the 1920’s.
+Marcelle Campana was born in 1913.
+Her father César-Rizio Campana served as Consul-General of France in Sydney and London during the 1920’s.
 In 1935, Campana began working for the French Foreign Ministry as a secretary.
-After World War II, Campana was still working as a secretary and archivist.
-With a little help from Suzanne Borel, Campana was then able to become a diplomat without taking the entrance exam.
+After World War II, she was still working as a secretary and archivist.
+With a little help from Suzanne Borel, Ms. Campana was then able to become a diplomat without taking the entrance exam.
 In 1967, she became the first female Consul-General in Toronto, and then Ambassador to Panama in 1972.
-Before departing for her post in Panama, Campana was asked if the choice to appoint a female as the first French Ambassador to Panama came as a surprise.
+Before departing for her post in Panama, Ms. Campana was asked if the choice to appoint a female as the first French Ambassador to Panama came as a surprise.

 "No, once women were allowed pursue a diplomatic career, one of these days one of us would be put at the head of a diplomatic mission."

-As of February 2017, 49 out of France’s 197 ambassadors were female, a fact that Campana would hopefully find equally as unsurprising.
-This push for the representation of women in the French government, which Borel championed so many years ago, is reflected today at the highest levels.
-For example, half of President Macron’s 22 ministers are female.
-French Minister for European Affairs, Nathalie Loiseau called upon French ambassadors around the world to join the #JamaisSansElles campaign on International Women’s Day.
+As of February 2017, 49 out of France’s 197 ambassadors were female, a fact that Ms. Campana would hopefully find equally unsurprising.
+This push for the representation of women in the French government, which Ms. Borel championed so many years ago, is reflected today at the highest levels.
+Half of President Macron’s 22 ministers are female.
+Minister for European Affairs Nathalie Loiseau called upon French ambassadors around the world to join the #JamaisSansElles campaign on International Women’s Day.

 The dedication to gender equality extends not only to Ambassadors and Ministers, but to all those working in French Embassies.
 47% of the employees working at the Embassy of France in the United States are women, including those in leadership roles such as Deputy Chief of Mission Nathalie Broadhurst, who serves as the Ambassador’s second-in-command, and Counselor for Science and Technology Dr. Minh-Hà Pham.
-Other women leaders at the Embassy include Consul General of France Anne-Claire Legendre, Cultural Counselor Bénédicte de Montlaur, Press Counselor and Spokesperson Emmanuelle Lachaussée, and Deputy Press Counselor Mélanie Rosselet.
-In New York, the female French leaders include
+Other women leaders at the Embassy include Consul General of France Anne-Claire Legendre, Cultural Counselor Bénédicte de Montlaur in New York, and Press Counselor and Spokesperson Emmanuelle Lachaussée, and Deputy Press Counselor Mélanie Rosselet in Washington, D.C.